juliantao/qletter/README.md

-# Opinioned Quarto letter template for the ASU BiG research group
+# Opinioned Quarto letter template

 This is a Quarto template that assists you in writing a letter.

 The template is based on the LaTex `letter` class, with a customized layout including a logo at the upper left, a name block on the upper right, and an address block at the bottom left of the first page.

-This template is the quarto version of the [original `rmd` letter template](https://github.com/juliantao/bigrmd/tree/master/inst/rmarkdown/templates/Letter) for the same research group.
+This template is the generic, quarto version of the [original `rmd` letter template](https://github.com/juliantao/bigrmd/tree/master/inst/rmarkdown/templates/Letter) for the ASU BiG research group.
 Original inspirations were drawn from [Rob Hyndman's MonashEBSTemplates](https://github.com/robjhyndman/MonashEBSTemplates/tree/master/inst/rmarkdown/templates/Letter).
 I also burrowed some ideas from the [quarto-letter extension](https://github.com/mcanouil/quarto-letter).

 ## Creating a New Letter